 Nate Silver created the CARM-Elo model with a combination of both the ELO ratings and CARMELO projections.
 As a forecast model, the CARM-Elo system projects results based on a team’s roster, as well as historical game results.
-The CARM-Elo model is predicated on over 50,000 simulations of the remainder of the season, and it takes fatigue, home courts in higher altitudes, even distance travelled to games into account.
+The CARM-Elo model is predicated on over 50,000 simulations of the remainder of the season, and it takes fatigue, home courts in higher altitudes, even distance traveled to games into account.
 Additionally, when it comes to predicting the playoffs, the CARM-Elo model also gives a small bonus to teams with significant playoff experience.

 This is a great model and one that we recommend integrating into your sports bets.
 Correct more often than not, it’s also free, simple, and efficient.
 Plus, few have ever found a way make data more aesthetically appealing and exciting than the fine folks at FiveThirtyEight.

 What Are the Best Subscription-Based Sports Stats Databases?

 Killer Sports is free (although you can purchase other people’s trends on the platform), and in our opinion, it’s one of the best available databases to sports bettors.
-In the past, the only people who had access to the same extensive data either worked at conglomerates like ESPN, or paid thousands of dollars for programs that had to be updated every day.
+In the past, the only people who had access to the same extensive data either worked at conglomerates like ESPN or paid thousands of dollars for programs that had to be updated every day.

 Now, Killer Sports offers its patented SDQL (Sports Data Query Language) to anyone who subscribes to their services.
 It is undoubtedly the most comprehensive database available to the public.